 The standard dosage is one injection at the start of treatment, one injection in the fourth week of treatment, and one injection every 8 weeks afterward.

-According to clinical trial results in the Journal of the American Academy of Dermatology, Tremfya is an effective treatment for moderate-to-severe psoriasis.
-After 16 weeks, 70% of people who took this medication had an improvement of at least 90% in the area and severity of their condition.
+According to clinical trial results in the Journal of the American Academy of Dermatology, Tremfya is an effective treatment for moderate to severe psoriasis.
+After 16 weeks, 70% of people who took this medication had an improvement of at least 90% in the affected area and the severity of their condition.

 Skyrizi is another type of self-injectable IL-23 inhibitor.
 People who take Skyrizi can administer it using a prefilled syringe.

-The standard dosage is two injections at the start of treatment, two injections at week four of treatment, and two injections every 12 weeks from then on.
+The standard dosage is an injection of 150 milligrams at the start of treatment, at 4 weeks, and every 12 weeks thereafter.

-According to a study that featured in the New England Journal of Medicine, 77% of people with moderate-to-severe psoriasis who took Skyrizi for 12 weeks experienced improvements of 90% or more in their symptoms.
+According to a study featured in The New England Journal of Medicine, 77% of people with moderate to severe psoriasis, who took Skyrizi for 12 weeks, experienced improvements of 90% or more in their symptoms.

 Ilumya is an IL-23 inhibitor that a doctor will need to inject.

-They will inject the drug under the individual’s skin once at the start of treatment, once at week four of treatment, and once every 12 weeks from then on.
+They will inject the drug under the individual’s skin once at the start of treatment, once at 4 weeks, and once every 12 weeks from then on.